juntao/arenztopia/content/news/_index.md

 This section contains the Olb City Announcer, which is a weekly newspaper that provides comprehensive news from around Arenztopia.
 The Olb City Announcer is known as a reputable source of news and has been approved by the Arenztopian Government.

-Co-CEO, Founder of the Olb City Announcer, and Writer: Tony Yuan
+CEO, founder, and head writer: Tony Yuan
-Editor In Chief, Co-CEO, and Poet/writer: Lorenzo Avila
+Editor-in-Chief and poet/writer: Lorenzo Avila
-Head Journalist: Claire P.
+Head journalist: Claire P.
 Meteorologist: Mezoir Logan
 Writer: Owen Miyazoi
 Writer: Sam-Louis Alrocaet
-Head of Printing: Lakino Jonoe
+Head of printing: Lakino Jonoe

-Copyright 2020 Olb City Announcer, Incorporated.
+Copyright 2020-2021 Olb City Announcer Media Group, Incorporated.
 All rights reserved.